 Using a conservative anemia prevalence estimate of 55% (from national data) with 7% allowable margin of error at 95% confidence yields a minimum sample of ~196; hence 300 subjects were recruited for ease of analysis.
 Stratified random sampling was employed to ensure proportional representation (by school type, sex, age groups).

-Data Collection Instruments :
+3.4 Data Collection Instruments

 Hemoglobin Data :